squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 == New ACLs? ==

 '''!ServerName''': We may have to add a new dstdomain-like ACL to match the server name obtained by various means during !SslBmp steps: From CONNECT request URI, to client SNI, to SSL server certificate CN.
 Without such a universal ACL, it may be difficult to write rules such as serverIsBank and haveServerName in the examples below because each !SslBump step has access to an increasing number of names but has to evaluate the same set of ssl_bump ACLs.
 We will not add a yet another ACL if real-world use cases can be solved using existing ACLs.
-However, this approach is likely to hit Squid [[http://bugs.squid-cache.org/show_bug.cgi?id=4034|bug 4034]].
+However, this approach is likely to hit Squid bug BUG:4034.

-'''!AtStep''': Squid works hard to simplify configuration by considering '''all''' ssl_bump rules during each bumping step.
+'''!AtStep''': Squid works hard to simplify configuration by considering '''all''' SquidConf:ssl_bump rules during each bumping step.
 In some special cases, the admin may want to restrict certain rules to specific steps.
 This would be possible by adding !AtStep ACL that would match "!SslBump1", "!SslBump2", and "!SslBump3" or similar constants.

 '''!PeekingAllowsBumping''' and '''!StaringAllowsSplicing''': During step2, peeking usually precludes future bumping and staring usually precludes splicing.
 In the future, Squid may support ACLs that can tell whether the current transaction matches those "usual" conditions.
 For now, our focus is on least-invasive peeking (and not bumping) cases.